yerikim/blog/_posts/2014-11-03-Three-Project-Concepts 00-42-00-503.md

 2. A map of bygone and current industrial spaces in Baltimore overlaid with a map of start-ups and gallery spaces.

-3. A “treasure map” of places to check out in Chicago, from the little jewels to the big ones.
+3. A “treasure map” of lesser known and known places worth seeking out seeing in Chicago.

 4. A map of the bodies of water and shorelines that existed in Maryland in the 19th century overlaid with those that exist in the 21st century.